jnstockley/BTN/README.md

 # BTTN (Better Twitch.tv Notifications)

+## Version 2.0 Update 4!!!
+I believe if all goes well during my testing this week that I am ready to release the version version of version 2.0.
+Right now the program checks Twitch.tv live channels, YouTube video uploads (is able to determine if its a regular YouTube video or a short) and YouTube live streams.
+Right now the only major issues is that if a youtube is "premiered" I believe you won't be notified until the premier is over, (need to test this, I know for a fact it won't notify you when the permier is starting but need to make sure it still notifies you after the premier).
+The program also creates a folder in the user's home folder called "BTTN" where all the config and data files are stored.
+Ill make an update when I release on how to set these up.
+Upon full release this will all be automated.

 ## Versioin 2.0 Update 3!!!
 I have decided that I want to wait on pushing the first build of BTTN Version 2.
 I want to do some more testing with YouTube live streams and test how the program works with YouTube premieres and hopefully make a seperate notification for YouTube shorts (no promises).
 I also want to make the set up slightly more user friendly then how the current build is.
 In a perfect world, I would love to have the first build out by the end of next week but I am not promising anything since I am not sure how YouTube live streams and YouTube premiere testing will go.
 Stay tuned!